vanjohnson879/frontline-cloud-doc/content/docs/plugins/script/index.md

 ## Requirement

 jq is needed to run this script.
-It is a JSON processor available for download here: https://stedolan.github.io/jq/download/.
+It is a JSON processor available for download [here](https://stedolan.github.io/jq/download/).

 ## Use